 What we're not:

 We're not a deposit reclaim outfit that's looking for another income stream.
 Deposit reclaim is easy and you can do that yourself without having to pay extortionate commissions of up to 35% to 45%- this brilliant DIY pack by Unipol will help.
+Shelter also has useful resources here.
 You will see a couple of deposit reclaim outfits advertising on google: they are not solicitors even though they may show pictures of solicitors on their websites.
 Please check their Terms & Conditions very carefully...

 We're not solicitors and never claim to be or try to pass ourselves off as such.
 If we were solicitors, you probably would not end up getting much rent back after fees.
 We do, however, have extensive knowledge of the Rent Repayment Order process and the relevant laws.
-This is a highly specialised area of law that many solicitors do not have experience of.
+This is an esoteric area of law that many solicitors do not have experience of.

 What we are: